yanliu1111/dotnet-webapi-sql-project/README.md

 It is important when I build a frontend that should use a specific type of the creation of a new character.
 In this project, I can use the character dto and add charactor dto as a parameter to the create character method.

 Work flow: after building `AddCharacterDto` and `GetCharacterDto`, remove them to controller and service methods.

+### 📌 4.
+Install package AutoMapper

+`dotnet add package AutoMapper.Extensions.Microsoft.DependencyInjection` I used the mapper to set the correct types to the data property of the service response.
+I can get charactor by id method, use the map function for this.

+`mapper.Map<GetCharacterDto>(character);` first decide in anger brackets which type the value should be mapped tp and the parameter is the value that should be mapped.